[UPDATE MAY 2023 – THIS PAGE IS AN ARCHIVED PAGE, AND THE INFORMATION IS NO LONGER CURRENT. PLEASE CONSULT YOUR ADVISOR]

 What is First Seminar?

 The seminar’s defining feature is its small size: with enrollment limited to 17 or fewer students, every First Seminar promotes active engagement and discussion, allows students to learn from one another, and offers a vigorous introduction to academic inquiry.
 First Seminars have a topic of study, consistent with the Program’s general education mission, and they also involve instruction in academic writing.
-In addition to the topical First Seminars, SAGES also offers Foundations First Seminars and ESL First Seminars, which are designed to provide more direct writing support to students who need more experience and/or confidence in writing at the college level.
+In addition to the topical First Seminars, SAGES also offers Foundations First Seminars and First Seminars for Non-Native Speakers of English, which are designed to provide more direct writing support to students who need more experience and/or confidence in writing at the college level.

 What is a Topical First Seminar?

 Topical First Seminars have a topic of study, consistent with the Program’s general education mission, but they also involve instruction in academic writing.
 These First Seminars have a variety of topics and are taught by professors from throughout the university.
-The majority of first-year students take a Topical Seminar, rather than an ESL or Foundations First Seminar.
+The majority of first-year students take a Topical Seminar, rather than a First Seminar for Non-Native Speakers of English or Foundations First Seminar.

 Here are some examples of recent Topical First Seminars.